 If You Have Only 1 Day

 For an 80-mile trip, start out at the Nisqually Entrance on Wash.
-706, and check out the Longmire Museum and its exhibits on American Indian culture, European exploration, and the area's natural history, as well as the local flora and fauna.
-If you've already been driving a bit, take a walk on the excellent .7-mile Trail of the Shadows across from the National Park Inn.
-The trail passes by the mineral springs that once were home to the early hotel, as well as a cabin (reconstructed) built by one of the Longmires in 1888.
-Don't drink the mineral water; it will make you very sick.
+706 and check out the Longmire Museum and its exhibits on Native American culture, European exploration, and the area's natural history.
+To stretch your legs, take a walk on the excellent 0.7-mile Trail of the Shadows across from the National Park Inn.
+The trail passes by the mineral springs that once were home to the early hotel, as well as a replica of a cabin built by one of the Longmires in 1888.
+(Don't drink the water in the springs.)

-Next is an up-close-and-personal look at the fantastic burst of colors in Paradise's fields of brilliant paintbrush, anemones, and gentians.
+Next is an up-close-and-personal look at the fantastic colors in Paradise's fields of brilliant paintbrush, anemones, and gentians.
 But first visit the Jackson Visitor Center and figure out what you're looking at.
 It might be the Nisqually or Wilson glacier hanging over your head.
-For a more up-close view of the Nisqually Glacier, take the 1.2-mile (1-hr. round-trip) Nisqually Vista Trail from the visitor center.
+For a closer view of the Nisqually Glacier, take the 1.2-mile (1-hr. round-trip) Nisqually Vista Trail from the visitor center.
 Otherwise, numerous trails leading from the parking lot will allow you to create your own wildflower stroll.
-Please stay on the trails to protect the wildflowers.
+To protect the wildflowers, stay on the trails.

 Finally, wind your way through forests of fir, cedar, and hemlock on the way to Sunrise.
 The big snowcapped mountain in your rearview mirror to the south is Mount Adams, equal in beauty to Mount Rainier but more remote.
 This side of the mountain is glacier-packed.
 Check out Emmons Vista for views of Little Tahoma and the Emmons Glacier, or take the 1.5-mile Sunrise Nature Trail, which also leads away from the day lodge.
 For a close-up view, use the telescopes at the visitor center.